filp/e2u/README.md

 * Before adding a new component, be sure it's actually useful in a variety of situations.
+* All top-level symbols (including anything that goes in @persist) must be prefixed with E2u_<component-identifier>, unless there's a very good reason otherwise.
 * Follow the coding style used through-out the rest of the library
 * If you add a new component or make any significant changes, make sure that, if possible, it's covered by a test in `tests/`.